BenaroyaResearch/primary_T_MPRA/README.md

 ### 20240913_eliminate_SNP.Rmd

-This Rmd eliminates a SNP which appeared in the results which should not have been there.
+This .Rmd eliminates a SNP which appeared in the results which should not have been there because it was not even in the sequencing library.

 ### 20240913_mpra_merge_creation_FINAL.Rmd